 - Supports an inclusive environment of dignity and respect whereby everyone can develop their full potential free of discrimination.
 The University does not tolerate harassment, bullying, or discrimination of any member of the University community on the basis of gender identity and expression.
-Any such incidents will be dealt with under the procedures outlined in the University's Respect & Dignity Policy. - Respects the privacy of all our University community members and will not reveal information related to an individual's gender identity or status without their prior agreement; - Supports an environment in which all individuals who choose to be open about their gender identity feel respected, safe, welcome and included in our University community; - Supports and is committed to provide reasonable accommodations for any University community member that is undergoing social or medical transition; - Facilitates all University community members and alumni that seek to update their personal records to match their gender identity and expression by providing clear and easily accessible guidelines for all related processes while ensuring confidentiality throughout; - Encourages and facilitates staff training and awareness to ensure a supportive and accepting environment that will foster a culture of University community diversity and equality; - Is committed to removing unnecessary gender distinction within our University;
+Any such incidents will be dealt with under the procedures outlined in the University's Policy to Promote Respect and Dignity by Preventing Harassment or Bullying. - Respects the privacy of all our University community members and will not reveal information related to an individual's gender identity or status without their prior agreement; - Supports an environment in which all individuals who choose to be open about their gender identity feel respected, safe, welcome and included in our University community; - Supports and is committed to provide reasonable accommodations for any University community member that is undergoing social or medical transition; - Facilitates all University community members and alumni that seek to update their personal records to match their gender identity and expression by providing clear and easily accessible guidelines for all related processes while ensuring confidentiality throughout; - Encourages and facilitates staff training and awareness to ensure a supportive and accepting environment that will foster a culture of University community diversity and equality; - Is committed to removing unnecessary gender distinction within our University;